Australian Kelpie Dog Breed

 The Kelpie normally has a short- to medium-length double coat, consisting of a dense undercoat and a straight, waterproof outer coat.

-Australian Kelpie Coloring
+Australian Kelpie Colors

 Australian Kelpie Variations